OCB7D2D/OcbCustomSpectrums/README.md

 see the effect is by using the console `spectrum NewWeather`.
 If it succeeds, the sun-light should be a bright green :)

+Added generic harmony hook to let the new weather spectrum be hooked up to biome weather via xml config.
+Made snow biome green and hostile ;)

 ![Green Weather](Screens/green-weather.jpg)

 ### Download and Install